-- Decide to whom the rule will apply by selecting an option under the People section.
+- Decide to whom the rule applies by selecting an option under the People section.

 If you select In Zone, enter the name of a zone.
 You configure zone names in Security > Network.
-For details, see Network.
+See Network zones and Dynamic zones.

-- (Microsoft Office 365 apps only) Under If the user's client is any of these, select the client type(s) that you want to trigger the action(s) you configure in the Actions section (Web browser or Modern Auth client).
-For details, see Office 365 Client Access Policies.
+- (Microsoft Office 365 apps only.)
+In If the user's client is any of these, select the client types that you want to trigger the actions you configure in the Actions section (Web browser or Modern Auth client).
+For details, see the Client section in Office 365 Client Access Policies.

-- Under And the user's platform is any of these, select the mobile and/or desktop platforms that you want to trigger the action(s) you configure in the Access section.
+- In And the user's platform is any of these, select the mobile and/or desktop platforms that you want to trigger the actions you configure in the Access section.

 - In the setting When all the conditions above are met, sign on to this application is select either Allowed or Denied.

 - A 10-second grace period applies after a user authenticates with their password.
-During this grace period, users will not be prompted for their password again if Every sign-in attempt is selected under Re-authentication frequency.
+During this grace period, users aren't prompted for their password again if Every sign-in attempt is selected under Re-authentication frequency.

 - This feature is available for all SAML-configured apps.

-- Because SWA apps do not support re-authentication, you can't change the sign-on method from SAML to SWA if re-authentication is selected.
+- Because SWA apps don't support re-authentication, you can't change the sign-on method from SAML to SWA if re-authentication is selected.